More questions and answers on the new Kerbside collections

 Won’t the food scraps bin get smelly and gross?

 Households that already compost or use a worm farm will be used to having containers to collect food scraps, as well as rinsing out the containers when necessary.
-For those not used to this, some newspaper at the bottom can help keep the bin cleaner.
-The smell of the food scraps bin will be no different to the smell of food scraps that are currently put into rubbish bins, as food scraps will be collected weekly.
+For those not used to this, some you can line the food scraps bin with newspaper or paper to help keep the bin cleaner and reduce odour.
+You could consider freezing your food scraps until collection day.
+And remember, food scraps will be collected weekly..

 Isn’t it better to put food scraps down the insinkerator?